 - 4. Carefully review the certificate envelope to determine that: - a.
 The envelope is not open. - b.
 The envelope has not been opened and then resealed. - c.
-The signature of the elector appears on the certificate. - d.
-The certificate contains the signature of one witness who is an adult, U.S. citizen (if they are a military or overseas voter, the witness must be an adult, but does not need to be a U.S. citizen).
+The signature of the elector appears on the certificate.

+d.
+The certificate contains the signature of one witness who is an adult U.S. citizen.
 The witness must include their address and it can be an address outside of the United States.
 Wis.
 Stat. § 6.87(4)(b).

-Note: If the envelope has been opened or resealed, the signature of either the elector or the witness is missing or the witness' printed name or address is missing, the absentee ballot certificate envelope is insufficient, and the absentee ballot must be rejected.
+Note: If the envelope has been opened or resealed, the signature of either the elector or the witness is missing or the witness' address is missing, the absentee ballot certificate envelope is insufficient, and the absentee ballot must be rejected.
 If there are no clerk initials on the envelope do not reject the ballot but note the omission on the EL-104 and process normally.

 - 5. If the Absentee Certificate Envelope (EL-122) is found to be insufficient: - a.
 Do not open the envelope. - b.
 Do not issue a voter number. - c.
 Mark the envelope "Rejected ballot #\" (beginning with the number 1).
 Write the reason for rejection on the envelope. - d.
-List the elector's name, identifying serial number of the rejected ballot (see "c." above), and the reason for rejection on the Inspectors' Statement (EL-104). - e.
+List the elector's name, identifying serial number of the rejected ballot (see "b." above), and the reason for rejection on the Inspectors' Statement (EL-104). - e.
 Record the reason for rejection next to the elector's name on the Absentee Ballot Log. - f.
 Record the ballot as not counted on the Absentee Ballot Log (EL-124). - g.
 Place the unopened certificate envelope in the Certificate of Rejected Absentee Ballots (EL-102) brown carrier envelope.